-You can choose to take out a nanny insurance policy which will cover you for:
+Nannies can take out an insurance policy which will cover them for up to:

-- £5,000,000 limit of indemnity for an annual discounted fee as a registered Tinies candidate from £57-£77*, depending on whether you are registered on the Ofsted Voluntary Register.
+- £5,000,000 limit of indemnity for an annual discounted fee as a registered Tinies candidate from £57-£77*, depending on whether the nanny is registered on the Ofsted Voluntary Register.

-- Additional cover and premiums are also available if you are a live in nanny and wish your personal possessions to be covered.
+- Additional cover and premiums are also available for live-in nannies if they wish their personal possessions to be covered.
 No discounts apply for additional cover.

 Click here for further information.